 This section introduces the new features of the SCCD language and demonstrates them with our running example in the SCCDXML concrete syntax.
-We assume the reader is familiar with standard SCXML notation and do not repeat its definition, only highlighting the new features of the language.
+We assume the reader is familiar with standard SCXML notation and do not repeat its definition, only highlighting our extensions.